 I have spent 20-plus years editing a wide variety of written work, from journalistic reporting to academic papers, from 400-page documents to single-word call-to-action buttons.
 As an editor, I am just as comfortable at rebuilding the structure of a piece as I am at digging into the line-by-line minutiae.

 Thanks to my experience as a journalist, I have a keen eye for details, an appreciation for accuracy, and an ability to improve copy quickly on deadline.
-I am particularly skilled at taking disparate chunks of information, data, and other content and editing them into a cohesive whole that is consistent in voice, tone, and style throughout.
-I am also well-versed in various style guides, particularly The Associated Press Stylebook and The Chicago Manual of Style.
-I know frequently used style rules by heart, but I’m always cognizant of the fact that they are guides, not straitjackets.
+I am particularly skilled at taking disparate chunks of information, data, and other content and editing them into a cohesive whole that is consistent in voice, tone, and style.
+I am also well-versed in style guides, particularly The Associated Press Stylebook and The Chicago Manual of Style.
+I know common style rules by heart, but I never forget that they are guides, not straitjackets.

-I approach my editing work as both an ally for the writer and an advocate for the reader.
-I relish working with writers to find and strengthen their voice, helping them accentuate the essence of their individual style while identifying and curbing bad habits.
-At the same time, I am committed to making the final product as clear, concise, and approachable as possible for the intended audience.
+As an editor, I am an ally for the writer and an advocate for the reader.
+I relish helping writers find and strengthen their voice and style while identifying and curbing bad habits.
+At the same time, I am committed to making the final product clear, concise, and approachable for the intended audience.

 EXAMPLES OF RECENT EDITING PROJECTS